mike-oneal/BG-Connector/doc/bgconnector.md

 General Thoughts and Concerns
 -----------------------------
 *System Design*
-The BG-BASE Connector is a fragile, loosely-coupled system.
+The BG-BASE Connector is a loosely-coupled system.
 It relies on BG-BASE calling a Python module via a batch file in order to import the data from BG-BASE to the geodatabase.
 BG-BASE is responsible for deciding when to call the script, and must have read access to the script.
 The export process can be launched manually by a user or from a scheduled task.

 *Data Integrity*
-Because the BG-BASE Connector is a loosely-coupled system, it is highly likely that the data between BG-BASE and the geodatabase will get out of sync.
+Because the BG-BASE Connector is a loosely-coupled system, it is possible that the data between BG-BASE and the geodatabase will get out of sync.
 This can happen when CDC is not enabled in the Warehouse, when the XML change files of geodatabase changes are not processed correctly, or if there is a general network I/O error during the script's execution process.
+This then requires a re-synchronization between the two systems.

 *Performance*
-The desired synchronization between Warehouse and the geodatabase is as close to real time as possible.
+The desired synchronization between Warehouse and the geodatabase can be as close to real time as possible.
 The BG-BASE Connector in its current form experiences a lot of overhead.
-It has been suggested that the connector is run on a scheduled interval rather than a transactional model to reduce the overhead.
+The current implementation is run on a scheduled interval rather than a transactional model to reduce the overhead.

 *BG-BASE Implementation*
 BG-BASE records observations using a concept of a line sequence, where a value of 1 is the most recent observation, the value of 2 is the second most recent observation, etc. When a new observation is recorded for a plant, there are X number of database transactions (and potentially X + 1, depending on how BG-BASE inserts the data).